 5 Critical Tips For Identifying Your Target Audience

+If you’ve just launched a startup, you’ve likely spent a lot of time planning and building your business.
+Part of that planning process involves—or should involve—deciding who will be on the receiving end of your marketing efforts.
+Your products might appeal to a large group of people, but it doesn’t make sense to try to market to everyone.
 You obviously want as many people as possible to know about your business.
 But the more potential customers you want to reach, the more time and money it’s going to cost to do so.
 Defining a target audience might feel constraining to you, but just remember that you’re not excluding anyone; you’re choosing where to spend your time and money.
 Selecting a target audience will help save you resources.
 Focusing on a portion of the people who might be interested in your products will allow you to communicate and engage with that segment more deeply.

 - Demographic information: This may include age, gender, location, ethnic background, marital status, income, and more.

 - Psychographic information: This type of information goes beyond the “external” and identifies more about a customer’s psychology, interests, hobbies, values, attitudes behaviors, lifestyle, and more.